 Now and then, Davao Doctors College receives invitations from other schools or organizations for DDC students to participate in academic, literary, musical, athletic, and skills competitions.
-As part of student activities, the SPS Office takes charge of keeping all the records of students' co-curricular and extracurricular achievements.
+As part of student activities, the Student Support Services Office takes charge of keeping all the records of students' co-curricular and extracurricular achievements.

 In our quest for excellence, the school administration encourages our students to participate in various talent and skills competitions outside DDC.
-To be acknowledged as the school's official representative/s to any competition and for centralized monitoring and proper channeling of these activities, students must first secure approval from the school administration through the Student Support Services, ASS Group Head, and the School President.
+To be acknowledged as the school's official representative/s to any competition and for centralized monitoring and proper channeling of these activities, students must first secure approval from the school administration through the Student Support Services, Group Head for Student Affairs and Services, Chief Operating Officer and the School President.
 This is done through the filing of an Action Plan supported by the invitation letter for the contest.